How to Backup/Export or Restore/Import Your Joomla Database Tables

 You’ll be taken to PhpMyAdmin, there, you’ll see all of the databases present in your PhpMyAdmin.

 Since we are restoring our Joomla database tables, we’ll be using import not export this time.

 Click on import.

-And enter the .sql file you exported ealier, enter other required settings and click ok.
+Upload the .sql file you exported/downloaded into your storage earlier (if the file you exported is not in .sql format, upload it), enter other required settings and click ok.

-Before you can restore or import the backup copy of your database, you have to make a backup copy of your database tables.
-This JovialGuide has shown you how to export and import your database tables.
+Before you can restore or import the backup of your Joomla database tables, you have to make a backup first.